BitBagCommerce/SyliusCmsPlugin/doc/use_case_blocks.md

 # Blocks

-With the BitBag SyliusCmsPlugin, administrators can create and manage blocks built from content elements.
+With the SyliusCmsPlugin, administrators can create and manage blocks built from content elements.

 This allows for customized content presentation, showcasing product features, promotions, and relevant information.